alangaraujo/web-scraping/README.md

 # Web Scraping API

-This API is intended to make a raw access to public repositories from a Git Provider (i.e GitHub) and collect information from it's files.
+This API is intended to make a raw access to public repositories from a Git Provider (i.e GitHub) and collect information from its files.

 ## How to run